httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Status Code {#content-status-code}

 The `@status` derived component refers to the three-digit numeric HTTP status code of a response message as defined in {{HTTP, Section 15}}.
 The component value is the serialized three-digit integer of the HTTP status code, with no descriptive text.
-If used, the `@status` component identifier MUST occur only once in the covered components.

 For example, the following response message: